AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 American Family Coverages

-In addition to the standard auto insurance coverages, including liability, collision, comprehensive, medical payments coverage, personal injury protection, and uninsured/underinsured motorist coverage, American Family offers a slew of add-ons such as:
+In addition to the standard auto insurance coverages, including liability, collision, comprehensive, medical payments coverage, personal injury protection, and uninsured/underinsured motorist coverage, American Family offers a number of add-ons such as:

 • Accidental death and dismemberment: For accidents involving deaths or severe injuries like losing a limb, this coverage will pay for more medical costs, regardless of who caused the accident.